jac307/MediaArtTutorials/MEDIAART3I03/P1-InClassWork-I.md

 ### Available Stations

 - **Station 1 — Scanners**
-  - Two flatbed scanners
+  - Two flatbed scanners connected to separate computers
   - Explore scanning photos, letters, or objects
   - Experiment with movement during scanning to create distortions

-- **Station 2 — Overhead Projector + Camera**
+- **Station 2 — Overhead Projector**
-  - Light overhead projector with a camera pointing at the projection
+  - Two Light overhead projectors
   - Project photos, letters, drawings, or objects
-  - Record the projection or details of the projection surface
+  - Record the projection or details of the projection surface using your phone

-- **Station 3 — CRT TVs + Cameras**
+- **Station 3 — CRT TVs**
-  - CRT televisions with cameras pointed at the screen
+  - Three-Four CRT televisions
-  - Play images or videos and record the screen output
+  - Play images or videos from your USB and record the screen output using your phone
-  - Experiment with framing, focus, and screen texture
+  - Experiment with framing, focus, glare, and screen texture

 - **Station 4 — Hand Recorders (Voice & Sound)**
   - Portable audio recorders
   - Record voice tests, ambient sounds, or spoken notes
   - This station is for **audio experimentation only**

 ### Minimum Experimentation Requirements

 During the 40-minute experimentation block, you **must**:

 - Visit **at least two (2)** stations
-  *(you may visit up to three if time allows)*
+  *(you may explore up to three if time allows)*

 - At **each station**, produce **at least one test outcome**, such as:
   - A short video clip (5–30 seconds)
   - A short audio recording
   - A series of still images documenting the process or result

-- Work directly with **your own archival materials** whenever possible
+- Actively experiment using:
+  - Media from your USB **and/or**
+  - Personal objects brought to class

 Acceptable outputs include:
-- Short recordings (even with cellphones)
+- Short recordings
 - Fragmented tests
 - Process documentation photos taken for later reference